Data and reports for Regulatory Services

 The Regulatory Services violations dashboard is an interactive, city-wide list of locations of Housing Maintenance Code and Fire Code violations.

-How can you use this information?
+How to use this information

-Why does Regulatory Services work in this area?
+Why Regulatory Services does this work

 Active rental licenses

 The active rental licenses dashboard is a list of all rental licenses in the city.
-It includes the rental property address, the property's tier score, and contact information for the property.
+It includes the rental property address, the property's tier score and contact information for the property.

-How can you use this information?
+How to use this information

-With nearly 25,000 active rental licenses, Regulatory Services appreciates your help in educating property owners, property managers, city residents, tenants and partners about the city’s rental licensing requirements.
-You can use this tool to look-up a specific property to confirm if it has an active rental license.
-You can learn about specific areas where there is a high concentration of rental licenses.
+You can use this tool to look-up a specific property to confirm whether it has an active rental license.
+You can also learn about specific neighborhoods that have a high concentration of rental licenses.

-What else do you need to know about the information?
+What else to know about this information

 This information updates weekly, but it is common for a property’s rental license to change from active to inactive and back again.
-Because rental licenses are issued to people and are non-transferable, this is most commonly seen when properties are sold.
-It is a property owner’s responsibility to close a rental license and if the license holder has not called to close the license, a property may be listed that is not actively being rented.
+Because rental licenses are issued to people not the property, this can happen when a property is sold.

-Why does Regulatory Services work in this area?
+Why Regulatory Services does this work

 More Regulatory Services data